oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup-kubeconfig.md

 **Warning :  FOR TESTING ONLY, DO NOT USE IN REAL-LIFE SITUATIONS**.
-This procedure will open up admin access to your cluster for anybody who has a copy of the config file
+This procedure will open up admin access to your cluster for anybody who has a copy of the config file.